Environment

 A number of questions included in the Canterbury Wellbeing Survey ask respondents about their satisfaction with various aspects of their everyday life.
 One of these questions asks survey respondents to rate their satisfaction with local community facilities.

-This indicator presents the proportion of those 18 years and over satisfied or very satisfied with local community facilities.
+This indicator presents the proportion of those 18 years and over satisfied or very satisfied with local community facilities, using Canterbury Wellbeing Survey data from 2018 to 2022.

-The figure shows that in in both 2019 and 2020, 75.2 percent of all respondents to the Canterbury Wellbeing Survey indicated that they were satisfied or very satisfied with local community facilities.
-The earlier increase between 2018 and 2019 (6.4 percentage points), is statistically significant.
+The figure shows that in both 2019 and 2020, 75.2 percent of all respondents to the Canterbury Wellbeing Survey indicated that they were satisfied or very satisfied with local community facilities.
+This proportion then decreased to 70.5% in 2022.
+This decrease of nearly 1 percentage point is statistically significant.

-The figure shows some differences by age group in the proportion of respondents who indicated that they were satisfied or very satisfied with local community facilities in greater Christchurch between 2018 and 2020.
-In 2018 there were significantly lower levels of satisfaction among the two younger age groups (18 to 24 and 25 to 34 years) compared to the 35 to 49, 65 to 74, and 75+ years age groups.
-In 2019 convergence is apparent between the groups, with no statistically significant differences in satisfaction levels between any of the age groups.
-In 2020 a significantly lower proportion of young people (18 to 24 years) indicated that they were satisfied or very satisfied with local community facilities compared to all other age groups, with the exception of 25 to 34 year olds.
+The figure shows some differences by age group in the proportion of respondents who indicated that they were satisfied or very satisfied with local community facilities in greater Christchurch between 2018 and 2022.
+Broadly, the figure indicates a positive age gradient, with increasing age being associated with higher levels of satisfaction.
+In 2022 a significantly lower proportion of young people (18 to 24 years, 58.1%) indicated that they were satisfied or very satisfied with local community facilities compared to all other age groups (such as 65-74 years, 79.6%), with the exception of 25 to 34-year-olds (65%).

-The figure shows that a statistically significantly higher proportion of female respondents in greater Christchurch indicated that they were satisfied or very satisfied with local community facilities in 2018, 2019 and 2020 (73.0%,77.6% and 78.7%, respectively) compared to males (64.5%, 72.7% and 71.7%, respectively).
-For both females and males there was a significant increase in satisfaction with local community facilities between 2018 and 2019, which was maintained in 2020.
+The figure shows that a statistically significantly higher proportion of female respondents in greater Christchurch indicated that they were satisfied or very satisfied with local community facilities, over the time series shown, compared with male respondents (74.6% and 67.2% respectively in 2022).

 Data Sources